NASA hauls Artemis II moon rocket to launch pad for February flight

 He added: "And you just think about all the landmarks we've been studying on that far side, and how amazing that will look, and seeing Earth rise, those sorts of things, just flipping the moon over and seeing it from the other perspective is what I think when I look out (at the moon) right now."

-Once the SLS rocket is "hard down" at launch complex 39B — the trip to the seaside pad was expected to take eight to 10 hours — engineers will begin about two weeks of tightly scripted tests and checkouts before a critical fueling test around Feb.
+The trip to launch pad 39B took about eight hours, kicking off a busy few weeks of tightly scripted tests and checkouts before a critical fueling test around Feb.
 2 when nearly 800,000 gallons of super cold liquid hydrogen and oxygen will be pumped aboard for a "wet" dress rehearsal countdown.

 "One of the first things that happens after we get to the pad, we get connected ... all the validations, getting tied back to the firing room, getting ready to power up the individual elements," said launch director Charlie Blackwell-Thompson.
 "We will get into our crew module work (and) we're going to power everything up."